sticklight-io/declarai/docs/docs/tutorial/first_steps.md

 You can see that the real prompt sent to the model is a bit different than the docstring.

 Declarai uses the docstring to generate the prompt, but it also adds some minimal additional information to the prompt, helping the model to generate better results.

 You can also compile the task with the real values of the parameters:

-You can also compile the task with the real values of the parameters: